Wizarding World: Harry Potter Film Concert Series

 The Harry Potter Film Concert Series is a global concert tour announced in 2016 as a partnership between WarnerBros and CineConcert.
 The concerts involve a screening of the film alongside the film's complete score played live by local orchestras.
 It premiered at Philadelphia's Mann Center for the Performing Arts on 23 June 2016.
 There have since been over 1,400 performances in 48 countries around the world with over three million fans.

 Forbidden Forest Experience

 The Forbidden Forest Experience is a nighttime woodland trail with creatures and other experiences from the Harry Potter and Fantastic Beasts films.
 Visitors can have a wide range of food and drinks at the village.
-It is currently open in four locations in Arley Hall & Gardens, Northwich, England; which opened on 16 October 2021 and will close on 15 January 2022, Wetchester New York, Leesburg Virginia and in Kasteelstraat 37, 1750 Lennik, Belgium; which opened on 5 November 2022.
+It is currently open in four locations in Arley Hall & Gardens, Northwich, England; which opened on 16 October 2021 and closed on 15 January 2022, Westchester New York, Leesburg Virginia and in Kasteelstraat 37, 1750 Lennik, Belgium; which opened on 5 November 2022.

 Harry Potter Land, Warner Bros World Abu Dhabi

-An extensive new Harry Potter themed land was announced to be coming to Yas Island, as part of the world’s largest indoor theme park, Warner Bros.
-World Abu Dhabi on 10th November 2022 by Warner Bros Discovery and Miral.
+An extensive new Harry Potter themed land was announced to be coming to Yas Island, as part of the world's largest indoor theme park, Warner Bros.
+World Abu Dhabi on 10 November 2022 by Warner Bros Discovery and Miral.